 Columbia Mailman School, in partnership with the Columbia Global Centers | Mumbai, launched the Yusuf Hamied Fellowship program in 2018 to advance interdisciplinary research on urgent public health issues in India.
 We thank our former Columbia Mailman board member and public health champion Dr. Yusuf K. Hamied for his generosity in establishing these fellowships, which allow our faculty and faculty from peer Indian institutions to cultivate and strengthen research networks through short-term, research residencies.

 In 2019, seven US and India researchers participated in this exchange.
-In 2020, a second bi-lateral group of six Yusuf Hamied Fellows will mutually benefit from shared intellectual expertise, skills, and learning, building on the network that was begun in 2019.
-Their projects are below.
+In 2020, a second bi-lateral group of six Yusuf Hamied Fellows are mutually benefit from shared intellectual expertise, skills, and learning, building on this vital U.S.-India network.

 In addition to this fellowship, Dr. Hamied’s generosity has made possible the Yusuf Hamied Distinguished Lecture.

 2021 Yusuf Hamied Fellows: Columbia Mailman School of Public Health